The Ultimate Guide

 Are social media properties important to your future branding?
 If so, then you will need to ensure that your selected name is available across your chosen platforms.

-Checking your name availability is important before you invest anything in promotion or get hit with any legal infringement notices.
+Checking your name availability effectively is important before you invest anything in promotion or get hit with any legal infringement notices.
+Especially if it is a name you wish to trademark.

 Establish the Business